 Cathy Cox, Georgia Secretary of State, explained in her July 2003 report “Touch the Future of Voting: Georgia’s Guide to Election Reform”:

 “On Election Day, the technicians [provided electronic voting machine manufacturer Diebold] were assigned specific duties.
 First, technicians assisted with the opening procedures in various precincts within their assigned county.
 Throughout the remainder of the day, Diebold staff roamed each county visiting various precincts to make sure the election processes were progressing smoothly.
 At the end of the day, technicians provided assistance with poll closing procedures as needed.”July 2003

 The League of Women Voters of the United States stated in its July 2004 report “Helping America Vote: Safeguarding the Vote”:

 “Model Practices to Ensure Adequate Technical Support to Poll Workers on Election Day:

 The District of Columbia Board of Elections recruited, trained and deployed ‘precinct technicians’ to help poll workers and voters operate new electronic voting equipment.
 Following a trouble-filled primary in 2002, Miami-Dade County, Florida brought in computer specialists from other county agencies to provide Election Day support to poll workers.
-Likewise Montgomery County, Maryland, called on county information technology workers to assist at polls on Election Day.”July 2004 - League of Women Voters of the United States
+Likewise Montgomery County, Maryland, called on county information technology workers to assist at polls on Election Day.”July 2004

 The National Academy of Sciences’ 2005 report “Asking the Right Questions About Electronic Voting,” explained: